-Average daily sales from the WTP, as at June 2019, amounted to 2.6 Me/day.
-This is a year-on-year growth of 1.11% from 2018.
-The growth is in line with normal growth projections prior to the drought.
-The above average rainfall in the catchment during the first half of the year had resulted in an increase to the inflow into the dam.
-The dam has remained full for the majority of the year and there is a decline in the dam level since August 2019.
-This is a result minimal releases from upstream farm dams.
-A couple of meetings with the farmer have been held to improve this situation.
-Stricter monitoring and controls will be enforced to prevent this in future.
+Average daily sales from the WTP, as at June 2020, amounted to 2.62 Me/day.
+This is a year-on-year growth of 6.46% from 2019.
+The growth is above average and could be attributed to tankers being served at the plant to supply areas outside of the town.
+The above average rainfall in the catchment during the first half of 2020 had resulted in an increase to the inflow into the dam although the dam never reached full supply capacity.
+A few meetings with the farmer have been held to improve releases from upstream dams and stricter monitoring and controls will have to be enforced to prevent ensure that releases are made from these upstream dams as per the DWS licence agreements.
+Fortunately, with good rainfall at the beginning of 2021, the dam level increased to the full supply level.

-In September 2019, a projected growth of 1% had been predicted for Harry Gwala District Municipality.
-All curtailments have been lifted and the supply to the area has returned to normal levels.
+In September 2020, a projected growth of 0% had been predicted for Harry Gwala District Municipality up to December 2020 and thereafter a 2% growth is estimated.
+Curtailments have been put in place to reduce the supply to the area until the dam has returned to normal levels.

-An analysis of the daily historical sales (November 2018 to October 2019) of water for the Ixopo WTP is illustrated in Figure 8.7.
-It shows that for 0.0 % of the time, the WTP was operated above its design capacity of 4.4 Me/day and that for 0.55 % of the time, the WTP was being operated above the optimal operating capacity (80% of design capacity).
+An analysis of the daily historical sales (November 2019 to October 2020) of water for the Ixopo WTP is illustrated in Figure 8.7.
+It shows that for 0.0 % of the time, the WTP was operated above its design capacity of 4.4 M $\ell$ /day and that for 3.4 % of the time the WTP was being operated above the optimal operating capacity (80% of design capacity).